lucasecf/LECropPictureViewController/README.md

 ## How to use

 `LECropPictureViewController` works with any image.
 You just have to provide the image and a cropType when creating a new instance, and then present the view controller.
-The possible cropTypes are `LECropPictureTypeRounded` and `LECropPictureTypeRect`.
+The possible cropTypes are:

+* `LECropPictureTypeRounded`
+* `LECropPictureTypeRect`

 ```objective-c
 LECropPictureViewController *cropPictureController = [[LECropPictureViewController alloc] initWithImage:image andCropPictureType:LECropPictureTypeRounded];